checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /warning >}}

-## Breaking down a browser check step-by-step
+## Breaking down a Browser check step-by-step

 Let's look at a more real life example and break down each step.
 The code below logs into Checkly, waits for the dashboard to fully load and then snaps a screenshot.